GHARBIyasmine/Freelens-resource-map-extension/README.md

-# Lens Resource Map
+# FreeLens Resource Map

+> [!NOTE]
+> This is a fork of [kube-resource-map](https://github.com/nevalla/lens-resource-map-extension),
+originally created by **Lauri Nevala**.
+This version has been adapted and updated for FreeLens.

+## Overview
+The following is a description from the original repo :

-Lens Resource Map is an extension for [Lens - The Kubernetes IDE](https://k8slens.dev) that displays Kubernetes resources and their relations as a real-time force-directed graph.
+"Lens Resource Map is an extension for [Lens - The Kubernetes IDE](https://k8slens.dev) that displays Kubernetes resources and their relations as a real-time force-directed graph."

 ![](./images/Screenshot.png)